Nic Luland

 Position: Member At Large

 Bio: My name is Grant, a Sumner Neighborhood resident since 2013.
 My wife and I have enjoyed watching the neighborhood change and grow over the last 12 years as we’ve also grown our family.
 I am a trained Chef but now spend my days as a full time parent and also work part time at a hospital in their Sterile Processing department.
 I enjoy raising our kids at home while also working in a way that serves patients in our community.
 As a family we enjoy walking, riding our bikes and hiking.
 I love to tinker in the garage and have been looking for ways to build a stronger community within our neighborhood.
-I am applying to be a Member at Large to be better connected and to help the continued growth and advancement of our neighborhood.
+I as a Member at Large, I hope to be better connected and to help the continued growth and advancement of our neighborhood.

 Julie Rosequist